Public Speaking and Visual Presentations

 An Extemporaneous Speech is done without any advanced preparation.
 These speeches may be done with or without assigned props.
 Refer to the following for more information:

-- Additional information for those who received a Big E Quality Award (ribbon):
+- Additional information for those who received a Big E Quality Award (ribbon) will be sent out.

 For more information or additional communication resources, contact your local 4-H office.